external facebook instagramlinkedin pinterest playsearch twitteryoutube

 ‘Kettle River’ garlic

-A cluster of garlic bulbs with one garlic clove on top
+A cluster of white with red streaks garlic bulbs with one garlic clove resting on top

 ‘Samarkand’ garlic

-Even in retirement, John continues to help people track down varieties and stays active in his garden.
-He’s currently a volunteer with the Chicago Botanic Garden.
+Even in retirement, John continued to help people track down varieties and stays active in his garden.
+He’s was a volunteer with the Chicago Botanic Garden.
 “I have an ongoing project of selecting and donating unusual seeds.
 A lot of my work has been with peppers, so I found dozens of peppers,” he explained.
 “They’re looking for something that has kind of an educational value.”

 John’s home kitchen is decorated with (what else?) garlic!